 What Are the Tax Penalties for Early Withdrawal From an IRA?

-IRAs are designed to help people save money for after they stop working, so the law imposes a 10 percent tax penalty on early withdrawals.
+The law imposes a 10% tax penalty on early withdrawals.
 Additionally, you incur a tax penalty for withdrawing your money before you turn 59 1/2, unless your withdrawal meets one of the standard exceptions.

 What is the Annual Deadline for Contributing to My Traditional or Roth IRA?

-You can make annual contributions to a traditional or Roth IRA from January 1 through the tax-filing deadline (excluding extensions) for the contribution year, generally April 15.
+You can make annual contributions to a Traditional or Roth IRA from January 1 until the tax-filing deadline for the contribution year, which is usually April 15.